alanmmolina/alanmmolina.github.io/content/articles/tools/duckdb.md

 └───────────────────────────────────────┘
 ```

 As expected, each row represents a user’s rating for a specific movie.
-And yes, the dataset lives up to its name—running `COUNT(*)` on the ratings table gives us over 32 million rows.
+And yes, the dataset lives up to its name - running `COUNT(*)` on the ratings table gives us over 32 million rows.
 To make things easier, let’s compute the average rating for each movie and save it as a new table.

 ```python
 connection.sql("""